SQream/sqream_docs/operational_guides/optimization_best_practices.rst

 Use date and datetime types for columns
 -----------------------------------------

 When creating tables with dates or timestamps, using the purpose-built ``DATE`` and ``DATETIME`` types over integer types or ``TEXT`` will bring performance and storage footprint improvements, and in many cases huge performance improvements (as well as data integrity benefits).
-SQream DB stores dates and datetimes very efficiently and can strongly optimize queries using these specific types.
+BLUE stores dates and datetimes very efficiently and can strongly optimize queries using these specific types.

 Don't flatten or denormalize data
 -----------------------------------

-SQream DB executes JOIN operations very effectively.
+BLUE executes JOIN operations very effectively.
 It is almost always better to JOIN tables at query-time rather than flatten/denormalize your tables.

 This will also reduce storage size and reduce row-lengths.